 Our headquarters are located in Redwood City, California where we occupy approximately 91,000 square feet of office and laboratory space in four buildings.
 On March 16, 2011, we entered into a Fifth Amendment to Lease (the "Fifth Amendment") with Metropolitan Life Insurance Company ("MetLife") with respect to our offices located at 200 and 220 Penobscot Drive, Redwood City, California, (the "Penobscot Space"), 400 Penobscot Drive, Redwood City, California (the "Building 2 Space") and 640 Galveston Drive, Redwood City, California (the "Galveston Space"), and with respect to approximately 29,921 square feet of additional space located at 101 Saginaw Drive, Redwood City, California (the "Saginaw Space").
 Under the Fifth Amendment, the term of the lease of the Penobscot Space, the Building 2 Space and the Saginaw Space lasts until January 31, 2020, with options to extend for two additional five year periods.
-The Fifth Amendment provides a number of incentives to us including forgiveness of rent payments for the initial two months of the lease term, a tenant improvement allowance of \$2.4 million of ("TIA") and additional special allowances for certain HVAC costs.
+The Fifth Amendment provides a number of incentives to us including forgiveness of rent payments for the initial two months of the lease term, a tenant improvement allowance ("TIA") of \$2.4 million and additional special allowances for certain HVAC costs.
 We intend to apply TIA funds toward capital improvements to the expanded facility as well as upgrades and re-configuration of existing lab and office space.
 A portion of the TIA may be utilized by us to pay costs for furniture, furnishings and equipment.
-As of June 30, 2011 we have spent \$1.2 million on capital improvements related to the facilities.
-We will request reimbursement from the landlord out of the TIA when construction is completed later in 2011.
-The TIA will be recognized on a straight-line basis over the term of the lease as a reduction in rent expense.
-Additionally, the Fifth Amendment waived our existing asset retirement obligations for the impacted buildings, resulting in a \$0.3 million decrease in our obligation and a \$0.1 million gain on extinguishment of asset retirement obligations recorded in our condensed consolidated statement of operation as sales, general and administrative expenses.
+As of September 30, 2011 we have spent \$1.9 million on capital improvements related to the facilities.
+During October, 2011 we requested \$1.8 million of reimbursements from the landlord out of the TIA for the completed construction.
+The TIA will be recognized when cash is received and on a straight-line basis over the term of the lease as a reduction in rent expense.
+Additionally, the Fifth Amendment waived our existing asset retirement obligations for the impacted buildings, resulting in a \$0.3 million decrease in our obligation and a \$0.1 million gain on extinguishment of asset retirement obligations recorde